COSD-PANDA/datasd_council_report_2017/main/inventory_findings.md

 ![public datasets](assets/chart/pubdsg.png)

 ##### Insights
-Departments already consider nearly half of the reported datasets [RIGHT?] to be public but are not yet publishing them.
-As we prioritize public data sets for release, we envision these to be among the low-hanging fruit [ANOTHER TERM THAT WE HYPHENATE OR NOT IN OTHER PLACES; TO SPOT CHECK] to consider for publication in the Open Data portal.
+Departments already consider nearly half of the reported datasets to be public but are not yet publishing them.
+As we prioritize public data sets for release, we envision these to be among the low-hanging fruit to consider for publication in the Open Data portal.
 Some examples include:
 * Capital Improvement Projects (PW).
 * Library Locations and Hours (Library).
-* Event Calendars (Parks).
-[IS THIS ALSO SPECIAL EVENTS?
-I DON'T KNOW, JUST ASKING]
+* Event Calendars (Parks & Special Events).
 * Business Tax Data (Treasurer).

 ## Update Frequency
 As a result of the inventory process, we also obtained a general overview of how frequently departments update datasets.
 Although this information has yet to be verified (and thus is presented in aggregated form below), dataset update frequency offers another criteria we will consider when identifying public datasets for release.
-Uploading datasets to the portal that are frequently updated would require automated processes that may [I TOOK OUT 'MAY NOT' CAUSE 'MAY' ALREADY GIVES US WIGGLE ROOM, PLUS I DON'T WANT ANYONE CHALLENGING OUR JUDGMENT ON NEED FOR ETL RESOURCES] require additional resources.
+Uploading datasets to the portal that are frequently updated would require automated processes that may require additional resources.

 ##### Public Datasets Update Cycles.
 [CAN YOU RENAME THIS CHART "FREQUENCY OF UPDATES OF REPORTED PUBLIC DATASETS" AND STRIKE "PER DEPARTMENT]
 ![update-ds](assets/chart/pubdsc.png)